DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 Since the streaming protocol is still subject to change, and the microservice is not acting as a high throughput consumer or publisher the extra speed, gained with the streaming protocol is not needed.
-Additionally, after a brief exploration the documentation and examples for the streaming protocol appeared to be less well-maintained compared to the AMQP 0.9.1 client libraries, leading to encounters with broken code snippets and API changes.
+Additionally, after a brief exploration of the documentation and examples for the streaming protocol appeared to be less well-maintained compared to the AMQP 0.9.1 client libraries, leading to encounters with broken code snippets and API changes.

-As a result, I decided to exclude the RabbitMQ streams client libraries from consideration and instead concentrate on evaluating the AMQP 0.9.1 client libraries, which offer support for optional queue and consumer arguments.
+As a result, I decided to exclude the RabbitMQ stream client libraries from consideration and instead concentrate on evaluating the AMQP 0.9.1 client libraries, which offer support for optional queue and consumer arguments.